 How much does a Structural Engineer II earn in the United States?
-The average Structural Engineer II salary in the United States is $77,900 as of September 28, 2018, but the range typically falls between $72,850 and $87,065.
+The average Structural Engineer II salary in the United States is $78,767 as of March 28, 2019, but the range typically falls between $73,657 and $88,022.
 Salary ranges can vary widely depending on many important factors, including education, certifications, additional skills, the number of years you have spent in your profession.
 With more online, real-time compensation data than any other website, Salary.com helps you determine your exact pay target.
+View Cost of Living in Major Cities

 Take just three simple steps below to generate your own personalized salary report.